 What is Sleep Apnea

 Sleep apnea is a medical disorder where you repeatedly stop breathing throughout the night, anywhere from 40-100+ times per night.
-When you stop breathing you temporarily wake up to start breathing again to start breathing – you won’t remember these arousals in the morning, and they will prevent you from getting a good night’s sleep.
+When you stop breathing you temporarily wake up to start breathing again.
+You are unaware of these arousals in the morning, so you will feel unrested, but be unsure why.

 There are three types of sleep apnea:

 - Obstructive sleep apnea (OSA) - a physical obstruction blocks your attempts to breath (back of throat collapses, blocking airway)